opencommunitymap/communitymap-ui/README.md

 To fix that create _.env_ file and fill in your Google Maps Key.

+### Uploading images

+[Cloudinary](https://cloudinary.com/) is currently used as image storage with [their upload widget](https://cloudinary.com/documentation/upload_widget) - in order to be able to upload images you need to create cloudinary account and set your _cloud name_ as _REACT_APP_CLOUDINARY_CLOUD_NAME_.

+It's also recommended to create presets for image uploads.
+Currently Place logo can be uploaded, the preset can be defined by _REACT_APP_CLOUDINARY_UPLOAD_PRESET_LOGO_ env variable.

+Fill them in your _.env_ for development and github secrets if using them for build and deploy.

 ## Configure with different Firebase project

 For self-hosted installation you need to configure different Firebase project.